LEDfan/Bachelorproef/bounds.md

 ![Histogram](assets/images/week2/seeding_hist.png)
 ![QQ-Plot](assets/images/week2/seeding_qq.png)

-We can conclude that the data of this test is rather normally distributed.
-We can see this in the QQ-plot above.
+The QQ-plot clearly indicates that the data is rather normally distributed.
+Therefore the bounds can be determined by using x times the standard deviation.

-## immunityRate
+## Immunity Rate
  - n = 100
  - mean = 5
- - std dev = 0
+ - standard deviation = 0

-As the standard deviation is zero, the plots are not usefull here.
+This test always gave as result 5 thus the standard derivation is 5.
+Plots for this run aren't very informative.
+The low result is expected since the immunity rate is very high.
+In this test the `seeding_rate` is decreased, but looking at the Stride source code this parameter seems unused.
+The bounds for this test is fixed at 5.

-## measles
+## Measles
  - n = 210
  - mean = 590085.8428571429
- - std dev = 660.8227044636814
+ - standard deviation = 660.8227044636814
  - results = \[589099, 589827, 590222, 589587, 589876, 589258, 589788, 590521, 589706, 590845, 589493, 588884, 589427, 589357, 590802, 589521, 588462, 589893, 590515, 589968, 590389, 590248, 589314, 589536, 590317, 590196, 590688, 589428, 590628, 591380, 590135, 589944, 590342, 590746, 589702, 590633, 590110, 590548, 590011, 590272, 589925, 591040, 590114, 591246, 589692, 590668, 590339, 590143, 590511, 590234, 590912, 588997, 591009, 590016, 589926, 589724, 589664, 590360, 590766, 590549, 589469, 590185, 589304, 591606, 589252, 590372, 589502, 590908, 591226, 589399, 590555, 590149, 590946, 589890, 589649, 590008, 590170, 589843, 589584, 588925, 589584, 590953, 590291, 590087, 589766, 590608, 590420, 589437, 589975, 590260, 590589, 590366, 590533, 590400, 590886, 590431, 589250, 590050, 590260, 589298, 590256, 590617, 590079, 589205, 590837, 590481, 589377, 589204, 589828, 590482, 592118, 590631, 589110, 589949, 591403, 590604, 589459, 589506, 590891, 591128, 589777, 590119, 590263, 587079, 590794, 590758, 589081, 590159, 590054, 590127, 589576, 589880, 589913, 590214, 590398, 590364, 590709, 590379, 589798, 589564, 591080, 590171, 590227, 590262, 590139, 588990, 588559, 589083, 589280, 590945, 589847, 590772, 589957, 589890, 591122, 590406, 590549, 590345, 589535, 590073, 589561, 590596, 589460, 590387, 590917, 589919, 590022, 590779, 589306, 589501, 591241, 590022, 589955, 590345, 589921, 589248, 588672, 589001, 589169, 590396, 589676, 590603, 590114, 589584, 590941, 590427, 590681, 589994, 590612, 590470, 589941, 589257, 590881, 590315, 590366, 590012, 590224, 588878, 589030, 588645, 589376, 590762, 589699, 590493, 590417, 590314, 590946, 590544, 590483, 590682\]

 ![Boxplot](assets/images/week2/measles_boxplot.png)
 ![Histogram](assets/images/week2/measles_hist.png)
 ![QQ-Plot](assets/images/week2/measles_qq.png)

-We can conclude that the data of this test is rather normally distributed.
-We can see this in the QQ-plot above.
+Just like in the Seeding Rate test it can be concluded that the data is rather normally distributed by looking at the QQ-Plot.
+Again the bounds are set to x times the standard deviation.

 ## maximum
  - n = 100
  - mean = 600 000
- - std dev = 0
+ - standard deviation = 0

-As the standard deviation is zero, the plots are not usefull here.
+In this test the whole population is infected.
+Since the r0 parameter is at the highest possible level this is expected.
+The bounds for this text are fixed at 600 0000.

 ## Source code
  - [Data Gathering](assets/src/week2/mean.py)